 These include the metropolitan capital city Seoul with its bright clash of the old and the new and historic Gyeongju, home to temples, tombs, pagodas and impressive rock carvings.
 Journey to the coastal city of Busan with its abundant seafood and colourful nightlife and the historic city of Daegu, an interesting city in and of itself but also a great jumping off point for visits to pretty Haein-sa Temple.

-Depart the UK on your flight to Seoul.
+Fly overnight from the UK to Seoul.

 Arrive in Seoul where you will be met and transferred to your hotel.
 Take the rest of the day at leisure to explore or recuperate after your flight.

 Enjoy a free day to explore the city at your own pace.
 (B)

 After breakfast, make your way to the President Hotel for pick-up for the day's activities.
 Depart to Imkingak Park, which is dedicated to the 10 million South Koreans separated from their families in the north.
 Have lunch before passing by the Unification Bridge.
 Listen to a briefing at Camp Bonifas, and then board a bus into the Joint Security Area, which marks the Military Demarcation Line between North and South Korea.
 In the conference room, step breifly onto North Korean soil!
 Tour more of the JSA before returning to the city, where you will be dropped off back at the President Hotel.
 (B,L)

 Make your own way to the KTX Railway Station and board the high speed rail departure south to Singyeongju Station.
 Upon arrival, take one of the regular public buses into the city centre and make your way to your hotel, then enjoy the rest of the day at leisure to explore.
 (B)

 Today is all yours to explore Gyeongju, "the museum without walls".
 This fascinating city was the capital of the Silla kingdom from 57BC to 935AD, and it remains steeped in history.
 (B)